|/ /1858||Alyth Railway|

 Act receives Royal ascent.

-Brick single road shed with a (added later) 40ft turntable opened at Alyth.
-Sub shed of Dundee.
+Brick single road shed with a (added later) 40ft turntable opened at Alyth, Alyth Shed.
+Sub shed of Dundee West Shed.

-Alyth Town to Alyth Junction closed to passengers.
+Alyth town to Alyth Junction closed to passengers.
+Alyth Shed track lifted.

 These locations are along the line.